-Founded in Milan in 2000 by architect Luca Cipelletti, studio AR.CH.IT, in conjunction with researching, is focused on different themes to urban, architectural and exhibit design as well as artistic direction.
+Founded in Milan in 2000 by architect Luca Cipelletti, Studio AR.CH.IT, in conjunction with researching, is focused on different themes: from urban, architectural and exhibit design to artistic direction.

 AR.CH.IT has an adaptive and interdisciplinary approach: tuning its structure and tools to every project, according to the situation, needs, desires, opportunities and results to be met; in order to reach the uniqueness of a concept.

 The office has been pursuing for years, an interdisciplinary research, a Conversation between art and architecture, a renewed work methodology capable of generating visions in addition to giving a significant contribution to the cultural quality of the project.

 The studio has designed several pavilions, has a few ongoing projects such as the architectural redevelopment of the National Museum of Science and Technology in Milan and constantly collaborates with cultural Institutions like Triennale di Milano.

 The most recent projects include the Archive Museum of Bitossi Ceramiche in Montelupo Fiorentino (Florence), PART – Palazzi dell’Arte (Rimini), Le Cavallerizze (Museo Nazionale della Scienza e della Tecnologia Leonardo da Vinci – Milan) and the Shit Museum in Castelbosco (Piacenza).